Renegade: A Mass Effect/Command and Conquer Crossover

 And no one tucked me in, she thought.
 Bad idea; it hurt to try to smile.

 The room was dark.
 Not to the point where she couldn't see, but she had to focus for a moment before she could make anything out.
 The light was dim, with a faint reddish tint to it.
-Shepard closed her eyes, taking inventory of the pains across her body to figure out where she'd been hurt the worst, and quickly decided that said definition included "everywhere."
+Shepard closed her eyes, taking inventory of the pains across her body to figure out where she'd been hurt the worst, and concluded that was "everywhere."

 One had gotten close, and as the alien had reached her, Shepard's body had surged with electricity and swirling dark energy, and she'd temporarily rewritten the laws of physics.
 The nodes of element zero in her body had interacted with the implant at the base of her neck, was boosted by the circuitry in her armor, and Shepard sent a pulse of explosive gravity into the alien's chest and head.
 It snapped back grotesquely and went flying away.

 The world turned white as something boiled the street only a few meters away, and then there was pain and heat and light.

 Shepard opened her eyes again, and glanced around the room.
 It looked like an infirmary, a standard shipboard facility, consisting of a long room with beds lining one bulkhead, each of them partially recessed into the wall, where scanners would no doubt be able to analyze the brain and upper body more effectively.
 Medical machinery stood beside each of the beds, and the walls were lined with lockers and storage containers for other gear.
 It resembled every shipboard infirmary she'd ever had the pleasure of waking up inside, with one exception: The standard, faintly blue-gray lighting of a GDI military vessel was replaced by that rosy lighting she'd noted earlier, and what might have been a faint, blurry white mist at ankle level.